Skip to main content

 Year three

-You’ll take two core modules (60 credits) during your final year with the remaining 60 credits made up of optional modules.
+You’ll take one core module during your final year with the remaining credits made up of optional modules.

 Your professional placement, which takes place during the summer vacation between your second and final year, comprises a core component.
-While the 60 credits of optional modules will allow you to develop an in depth understanding of specific archaeological methods or the archaeology of particular regions or periods.
+While optional modules allow you to develop an in depth understanding of specific archaeological methods or the archaeology of particular regions or periods.

-You will then select 3 more option modules, at least 2 of which must be period-based humanities modules.
+At least 2 of your optional modules must be period-based humanities modules.
 You may select 1 science module if you desire.

 The University is committed to providing a wide range of module options where possible, but please be aware that whilst every effort is made to offer choice this may be limited in certain circumstances.
 This is due to the fact that some modules have limited numbers of places available, which are allocated on a first-come, first-served basis, while others have minimum student numbers required before they will run, to ensure that an appropriate quality of education can be delivered; some modules require students to have already taken particular subjects, and others are core or required on the programme you are taking.
 Modules may also be limited due to timetable clashes, and although the University works to minimise disruption to choice, we advise you to seek advice from the relevant School on the module choices available.